-Evan has filed hundreds of briefs on issues of importance to the business community in the United States Supreme Court and in lower courts throughout the country.
+Evan as filed hundreds of briefs on issues of importance to the business community in the United States Supreme Court and in lower courts throughout the country.
 One of Evan's clients told Chambers USA that, as a briefwriter, Evan "deploys a grasp of language and argument that is a marvel to behold."
 Evan has delivered 40 appellate arguments.
 He has argued cases in the US Supreme Court, the First, Second, Third, Fourth, Fifth, Sixth, Ninth, and Eleventh Circuits, the DC Court of Appeals, the California Court of Appeal, the Florida District Court of Appeals, the Illinois Appellate Court, the Illinois Supreme Court, the Pennsylvania Superior Court, the Tennessee Court of Appeals, the Washington Supreme Court, the West Virginia Supreme Court of Appeals, and numerous state and federal trial courts.
 In addition, he has published extensively on the subjects of appellate advocacy, punitive damages, class actions, and expert testimony, among other things, and has participated frequently on panels devoted to punitive damages and class actions.

 Evan received his AB, magna cum laude from Princeton University in

 1982 and his JD in 1985 from Stanford Law School, where he was Articles Editor

 of the Stanford Law Review and winner of the Board of Editors Award for

 Outstanding Editorial Contribution to the Stanford Law Review.
 Following